NaeuralEdgeProtocol/js-client/README.md

 # js-client
-This is the main Javascript client repository for interacting with the DecentrAI network.
+This is the main Javascript client repository for interacting with the NaeuralEdgeProtocol network.

 TODO: add readme here